When you work in the creative industries, an online portfolio is an essential tool for promoting your work to potential clients or employers.

 Take a step back and be ruthless about what you present in your online portfolio.
 You know the old saying ‘You’re only as good as your last piece of work’?
 Well, that applies here.
 Get a second opinion, if you’re not sure which projects to include.

 When it comes to deciding how many to showcase, it’s worth remembering that clients don’t need to see everything you’ve ever done.
 They’ll only want to see your best work.
-Just make sure you feature a varied range to really show off your creative diversity and cater to different needs.
+Just make sure you feature a varied range to show off your creative diversity and cater to different needs.

-If you’re struggling to fill your portfolio, then you should include non-client work, such as your own little side projects to help demonstrate your flair and creativity.
+If you’re struggling to fill your portfolio, then you should include non-client work, such as your little side projects to help demonstrate your flair and creativity.

 3. Use quality images and tell the story

-The other reason why you’ll need great imagery is for your own PR purposes.
+The other reason why you’ll need great imagery is for your PR purposes.
 Because what if a blog like Creative Boom wants to write about you and share your work?
 It’s like killing two birds with one stone, so make sure you create fantastic imagery.
 One little extra tip: avoid white backgrounds!
 Blogs and online magazines hate them.
 Instead, use a light coloured background that suits each project.

 Next step is to provide some context to your work.
 Add detailed descriptions to each project and include things like the client brief and the process you went through to come to a successful outcome.
 You might also want to add any benefits that your client enjoyed as a result of your hard work.
 Don’t forget to include a link to any relevant websites.